 - Click each virtual machine alert and evaluate the information provided on the Alerts tab.

 Virtual Machine has a chronic high memory workload.

 The recommendation is to add more memory to this virtual machine.

 If one or more virtual machines are experiencing high workload, this situation is probably contributing to the host memory contention alert.
 These virtual machines are candidates for moving to a host with more available memory.
 Moving the virtual machines can resolve the host memory contention alert and the virtual machine alert.

-Virtual Machine is demanding more CPU than the configured limit
+Virtual Machine is demanding more CPU than the configured limit.

 The recommendations include increasing or removing the CPU limits on this virtual machine.

 If one or more virtual machines are demanding more CPU than is configured, and the host is experiencing memory contention, then you cannot add CPU resources to the virtual machine without further stressing the host.
 These virtual machines are candidates for moving to a host with more available memory.
-Moving the virtual machines would allow you to increase the CPU count and resolve the virtual machine alert, and might resolve the host memory contention alert.
+Moving the virtual machines can allow you to increase the CPU count and resolve the virtual machine alert, and might resolve the host memory contention alert.